Pelvic health physiotherapist serving Tweed Valley and surrounds

 A hands-on approach, education and home exercises are all important components of treatment.

-Second session is recommended at the third trimester to prepare for birth: assess perineum, pelvic mobility, exercise modification, and early post-partum advice.
+The second session is recommended in the third trimester to prepare for birth: assess perineum, pelvic mobility, exercise modification, and early post-partum advice.

-Third session is recommended 5-8 weeks post-partum: abdominal wall assessment, pelvic floor assessment, education, advice and education for a return to exercise and usual activities
+The fourth session is recommended between 5-8 weeks post-partum: and includes abdominal wall assessment, pelvic floor assessment, education, return to exercise and usual activities.

 ***1:1 physiotherapy assessment and five weekly group exercise and education classes.
 The themes discussed are pelvic pain, lumbar pain, pelvic floor, abdominal separation, and immediate post-partum recovery.

 Pelvic health physiotherapist